 New boilers must be 88% or more efficient to comply with Building Regulations.
 Nearly all modern gas condensing boilers get an A energy rating and are said to convert 90 – 95% of the fuel they consume into heat!
 No fuel stores are required with gas heating.

 If you have gas central heating, it is estimated this could be responsible for around 60% of your home’s CO2 emissions.
 This makes the choice of boiler imperative if you’re looking to cut bills and reduce your carbon footprint.
 For example, a condensing gas boiler should be a strong consideration.

 Electric central heating systems are more commonly used in smaller dwellings, they are light, compact and extremely quiet and unobtrusive.
 However, with advances in technology and efficiency demands rising, they are rapidly developing these to suit larger premises as well!

 Most electrical heating systems boast 100% efficiency.
-It must be noted, electrical tariffs are not quite as cost effective as gas and making a switch from gas to electrical if already in place, can be an extremely expensive endeavour.
+It must be noted, electrical tariffs are not quite as cost-effective as gas and making a switch from gas to electrical if already in place, can be an extremely expensive endeavor.

 If you opt for a gas central heating installation, there are 3 main types of boiler available to you:

 Combi (combination) – this heats water as and when required and eliminates the necessity for a tank, Heat-only (more conventional and most common although slightly outdated now) this heats water in a water tank or cylinder and stores it and finally, a System boiler – similar to a heat-only boiler but with more advances components involved in its making and functions, meaning they are easier to install and take up less space.
 The best choice of the 3 all comes down to multiple factors that must be considered with a home that is quite bespoke to the needs and requirements of individuals.